 One of the most contentious differences between the public and private application processes is their approach to entrance exams and interviews.
 That’s because entrance exams are seen by many as exclusionary practices that limit access to quality education, particularly for children who are already underserved.

-Thanks to recent changes to South Africa’s high school admissions policy, no ordinary public school is allowed to conduct entrance exams.
+Thanks to changes to South Africa’s high school admissions policy, no ordinary public school is allowed to conduct entrance exams.
 This is only allowed for specialised schools, such as technical schools, agriculture schools or schools for arts, where subject matter expertise is required.

 Application timelines